tilanayaje/urban-traffic-optimizer/README.md

 Data is then manipulated and read to our liking with Traci1.py

 ### Todolist
-> Import pyGAD and make genetic algorithm for Traci1.py
+-- Import pyGAD and make genetic algorithm for Traci1.py, build fitness function.